panva/jose/README.md

 ## Usage

-⚠️ Minimal Node.js version required is **v11.8.0** ⚠️ The plan is to release v1.0.0 when Node.js
+For its improvements in the crypto module ⚠️ the minimal Node.js version required is **v12.0.0** ⚠️
-v12.0.0 releases in April 2019

 Installing @panva/jose